 Creating a Peace Rainbow (PowerPoint)

 The aim of this activity is to allow pupils to reflect and explore ways to respond to an incident or tragic event.
 The PowerPoint contains a lesson plan, an example of a peace rainbow and thoughtful sentence starters that prompt responses by pupils.
-This idea was created at Titus Salt School.
+This idea was created by colleagues in the SMSC Network at Titus Salt School

 Human Bingo (Word)